alahmedabdullah/charlieconnector/README.md

 CHARLIE Smart Connector for Chiminey
 ==================================
-CHARLIE allows formal model checking of a system modeled as timed petri net.
+CHARLIE allows formal model checking of a system modeled as petri net.

 Verifying a complex charlie model may become compute-intensive - thus make it a suitable candidate for parallel execution utilising compute resources over the cloud using Chiminey.
-"CHARLIE Smart Connector for Chiminey" allows parameter sweep i.e. internal sweep and external sweep over charlie perti net models which facilitates scheduling computes over the cloud for parallel execution.
+"CHARLIE Smart Connector for Chiminey" allows payload parameter sweep over charlie perti net models which facilitates scheduling computes over the cloud for parallel execution.

 Once "CHARLIE Smart Connector" is activated in Chiminey, Chiminey portal then allows to configure and submit a CHARLIE job for execution.